rodrigoelp/little-stories/Unlikely adventures/35-Chapter-35.md

 *"I don't know... the other spirits were very scary."*

 **Do you want me to be scary?
-I can make you very scary!** - said the Tiger raising his hands.
+I'll show you scary!** - said the Tiger raising his hands.
 The ground shook and plumes of fire danced a few inches above the ground shaping up like unknown creatures.

 *"Oh no, I was just wondering if there was more to this trial"*